anuraagbaishya/uiautomator/README.md

 ### Handler

-The functionality of handler is same as Watcher, except it is implemented ourside of Android uiautomator.
-The most different usage between handler and watcher is, handler can use customized callback function.
+The functionality of Handler is same as Watcher, except it is implemented outside of Android uiautomator.
+The most difference between handler and watcher is that handler can use customized callback function.

 ```python
 def fc_close(device):